 Block Time: 10 Minutes = 600 seconds

-Using this information we know that the Bitcoin Cash Network can process up to 13981.01 Bytes worth of transactions per second (on average).
+Using this calculation we now know that the Bitcoin Cash Network (on average) can process 55924.05 Bytes worth of transactions per second.

 How many transactions are this?

-Bitcoin Cash can handle up to 61 transactions per second (on average).
+On average, Bitcoin Cash can handle up to 116 transactions per second.

 If you’re interested in the problems of Bitcoin Cash, we recommend you check out this article: The Bitcoin Cash problem